mapfumo/mapfumo.github.io/_posts/2020-02-19-deep_learning_specialization_review.markdown

 In this course you learn about recurrent neural networks, RNNs, and its LSTMs, GRUs and Bidirectional RNNs variants.

 Using word vector representations and embedding layers you can train recurrent neural networks.
-Examplesapplications are sentiment analysis, named entity recognition and machine translation.
+Example applications are sentiment analysis, named entity recognition and machine translation.

 #### Conclusion